jenniferpertek/Storika/README.md

 # Storika
+This application is used for practicing microservice architecture, building android frontends, etc.

 **Storika** is a modern microservice-based inventory and storage management system for households.
 It helps users track, organize and manage items stored in different locations like fridges, freezers, or basements.